Porter Sheldon: Career

 Sheldon commenced practice in Randolph, New York, then moved to Rockford, Illinois, in 1857 and continued the practice of law.
 He served as member of the Illinois constitutional convention in 1861, then returned to Jamestown, New York, in 1865 and continued the practice of law.

 Elected as a Republican to the Forty-first Congress, Sheldon was a United States Representative for the thirty-first district of New York from March 4, 1869 – March 3, 1871.
 An unsuccessful candidate for renomination in 1870, he resumed the practice of his profession.
 He was one of the founders of the American Aristotype Co. which later became part of the Eastman Kodak Company in Rochester.

 Death

 Sheldon died in Jamestown, New York, on August 15, 1908 (76 years, 10 months, and 17 days).
-He is interred in Lakeview Cemetery in Jamestown.
+He is interred in Lake View Cemetery in Jamestown.
 His home, the Partridge-Sheldon House, was listed on the National Register of Historic Places in 2000.